celo-org/docs/docs/getting-started/running-oracles.md

 You can create a new private key with:

-`celocli account:new`
+`$ celocli account:new`

-The output field of `privateKey` should be stored to a file and its path should be set in the env variable `PRIVATE_KEY_PATH`. `WALLET_TYPE` should also be set to `PRIVATE_KEY`.
-This private key should have some gas used to sign the report transactions.
+The output field of `privateKey` should be stored to a file and its path should be set in the env variable `PRIVATE_KEY_PATH`.
+Aditionally `WALLET_TYPE` should also be set to `PRIVATE_KEY`.
+This private key should have some CELO balance used for gas to sign the report transactions.

 ### Setting up your keys in the node

-In the instructions to run a full node the steps to generate an account and store it the [node can be found](https://docs.celo.org/getting-started/mainnet/running-a-full-node-in-mainnet#create-an-account-and-get-its-address).
+In the instructions to generate an account and store it the [node can be found here](https://docs.celo.org/getting-started/mainnet/running-a-full-node-in-mainnet#create-an-account-and-get-its-address).

 ### Recommended configuration